rust-lang/this-week-in-rust/README.md

 * Rust meetup announcements
 * Presenter slide decks on Rust
 * Observations and thoughts on Rust and the Rust community
-* Calls for participation in Rust open source projeccts
+* Calls for participation in Rust open source projects
 * Rust job announcements
 * and more!